jiaoshijie/undotree/README.md

 require('undotree').setup()
 ```

-If using [packer.nvim](https://github.com/wbthomason/packer.nvim) gitsigns can be setup directly in the plugin spec:
+If using [packer.nvim](https://github.com/wbthomason/packer.nvim) undotree can be setup directly in the plugin spec:

 ```lua
 use {